A Preterist Commentary on Revelation 8: Summary and Highlights

 Revelation 8:1-6, Revelation 14:14-18 and Revelation 15:1-8 all present the same course of events, though each from a slightly different perspective.
 In these verses, an angel at the altar offers incense with the prayers of the saints and seven angels depart from the Temple to unleash seven plagues on Israel in answer to these prayers.
 As we have shown above and will continue to show below, Roman historians and eyewitnesses to the Jewish War testify to a few supernatural events in A.D.
 66, at the start of the Jewish War, that seem to literally fulfill Revelation 8:1-6, Revelation 14:14-18 and Revelation 15:1-8.
 Notice that in Revelation 14:14 Jesus Christ is “seated on the cloud” “with a crown of gold on his head” while these angels leave the Temple as they are also said to do in Revelation 15:6.
 The fact that Jesus is seated on a cloud “with a crown of gold on his head” is a clear allusion to the Glory God mentioned in Revelation 8:5 and Ezekiel 1.
 It is also strongly suggestive of the fact that Jesus Christ was also expected to come on the clouds during the parousia at the start of the Jewish War—in other words before the seven plagues were released.
 Is there any historical evidence that Christ did, in fact, come on the clouds in judgment in A.D.
 66 amidst the fulfillment of all the other verses of Revelation 8:1-6?

-Revelation 8:5 Commentary: According to the Rabbi Jonathan, an Eyewitness of the Jewish War, the Glory Cloud or Shekinah departed from the Temple at the Start of the Jewish Revolt in A.D.
+Revelation Fulfilled, An Exposition, Interpretation and Commentary of Revelation 8:5: According to the Rabbi Jonathan, an Eyewitness of the Jewish War, the Glory Cloud or Shekinah departed from the Temple at the Start of the Jewish Revolt in A.D.
 66 and settled Atop the Mt. of Olives for Three and a Half Years until it Rose up to Heaven Just before the Arrival of Titus and His Army in A.D.
 70. This Glory Cloud was the Visible Manifestation of Christ Coming on the Clouds of Heaven in an Ultimate Manifestation of Divine Glory.

-Revelation 8:5 Commentary: Josephus and Tacitus record what appears to be Christ coming on the Clouds in Judgment in A.D.
+Preterism Explained and Interpreted, A Commentary of Revelation 8:5: Josephus and Tacitus record what appears to be Christ coming on the Clouds in Judgment in A.D.
 66 in the Midst of the Fulfillment of the Rest of Revelation 8:1-6.

 As stated above, Revelation 8:5 and Revelation 14:14-18 imply that the parousia or second coming was also expected to occur before the start of the seven trumpets and bowls.
 In A.D.
 66, at the start of the Jewish War and the subsequent release of the seven plagues of Revelation, Jesus Christ led an angelic army in the clouds over Israel in an appearance that seems to LITERALLY fulfill Revelation 19 and 2 Thessalonians 1:7.
 In Revelation 19, Jesus leads an army of angels on horseback in the sky.
 One month after the mysterious light shone from the Temple altar on the 8th of Nisan of A.D.
 66 which fulfilled Revelation 8:1-5 and the month before the departure of the Shekinah from the Temple, an army of angels like those Jesus leads in Revelation 19 appeared on the clouds.
 For a detailed explanation of this amazing event see Jesus, the Son of Man, was LITERALLY Seen in the Clouds in A.D.
 66. For a discussion of the other appearances of Christ during and shortly after the Jewish War which literally fulfilled every detail of every prophecy concerning the parousia or second coming see Historical Evidence that Jesus was LITERALLY SEEN in the Clouds in the First Century.
 One month after this army was seen in the sky, the lightning and earthquake aspect of the Glory Cloud mentioned in v.
 5 indicative of the coming of Christ on the clouds of heaven in the Glory Cloud were recorded by Tacitus and Josephus.